Infographic: A Hard Look at E-Waste and Sustainability Efforts in Device Manufacturing

 What more can OEMs do to help reduce e-waste?

-A recent study by Counterpoint recommends three top ways that OEMs can reduce their contributions to the problem of e-waste:
+A study by Counterpoint recommends three top ways that OEMs can reduce their contributions to the problem of e-waste:

 1. Extending the life of smart devices: More than three quarters of the consumer technology industry’s CO2 emissions come from the manufacturing, shipping, and first-year usage of smartphones, laptops, and tablets.